EGI-Federation/documentation/content/en/users/cloud-compute/faq/_index.md

 - Private Information (e.g. host certs)
 - Software that changes frequently or under development.

-The contextualisation requires passing some data to the VMs on instantiation (the context) and handling that context in the VM.
+Contextualisation requires passing some data to the VMs on instantiation (the context) and handling that context in the VM.

 ### How can I inject my public SSH key into the machine?